jerturowetz/notes/skyrim-mods.md

 # Skyrim Mods

-sizes removed - check mast animation if hand aligns...

-fix argonian text (maps?)
-blended argonian? argonian spectral/diffise maps to fix seam?

 Sofie in windhelm is naked...
-Set All-In-One to use less HDT
-UUNP morphs do nothing
+Better HDT?
-poses appear in racemenu but i dinnt install any..
+SOS racemenu shlongs? activate mod & figure out sos textures are messy on RealG poses appear in racemenu but i dinnt install any.. figure out poser

-Immersive lanterns were purple - ELFget another lighting mode There is a patch  available on the SOS nexus page, which adds Custom Race Compatibility read sos instructions for potions find an equippable sos for npcs (use other texture for it) less makup version replace font again
+There is a patch  available on the SOS nexus page, which adds Custom Race Compatibility read sos instructions for potions find an equippable sos for npcs (use other texture for it)

+less makup version
+replace font again